-- a.
-Grievance A "grievance" is a claim based upon an event or condition which affects the conditions or circumstances under which a teacher works, allegedly caused by misinterpretation or inequitable application of established policy or the terms of this Agreement. - b.
-Teacher the term "teacher" may include a group of teachers who are similarly affected by a grievance. - c.
-Party-in-interest A "party-in-interest" shall mean the person making the claim and/or any person who might be required to take action or against whom action might be taken in order to resolve the problem. - d.
-Days The term "days" when used in this Section shall, except where otherwise indicated, mean working school days. - e.
-Aggrieved Party the term "aggrieved party" shall mean any person or group of persons in the negotiating unit filing a grievance.
+a.
+Grievance A "grievance" is a claim based upon an event or condition which affects the conditions or circumstances under which a bargaining unit member works, allegedly caused by misinterpretation or inequitable application of established policy or the terms of this Agreement.

+b.
+Teacher/Bargaining Unit Member the term "teacher" may include a group of teachers/bargaining unit members' grievance.

+c.
+Party-in-interest A "party-in-interest" shall mean the person making the claim and/or any person who might be required to take action or against whom action might be taken in order to resolve the problem.

+d.
+Days The term "days" when used in this Section shall, except where otherwise indicated, mean working school days.

+e.
+Aggrieved Party the term "aggrieved party" shall mean any person or group of persons in the bargaining unit filing a grievance.

-Purpose
+2. Purpose